 The Company undertakes various programs to reduce expenses.
 These programs generally involve a reduction in staffing levels, and in certain cases, office closures.
 Restructuring and related charges primarily include employee severance and relocation benefits, and post-exit rent expenses in connection with these programs, and non-cash charges resulting from pension benefit payments made to agents and certain legal expenses and settlements incurred in connection with the 1999 reorganization of Allstate's multiple agency programs to a single exclusive agency program ("1999 reorganization").
-The expenses related to these activities are included in the Consolidated Statements of Operations as restructuring and related charges, and totaled \$83 million, \$109 million and \$30 million in 2018, 2017 and 2016, respectively.
+The expenses related to these activities are included in the Consolidated Statements of Operations as restructuring and related charges, and totaled \$67 million, \$96 million and \$18 million in 2018, 2017 and 2016, respectively.
 Restructuring expenses in 2018 primarily related to realignment of certain employees to centralized talent centers as well as legal settlements and expenses.

-Restructuring activity during the period (\$ in millions) Employee costs 3 Exi t costs To otal liability Restructuring liability as of December 31, 2017 \$ 15 \$ 30 \$ 45 Expense incurred : 50 36 86 Adjustments to liability (1) (2) (3) Payments and non-cash pension settlements (1 35) (49) (84) Restructuring liability as of December 31, 2018 \$ 2 29 \$ 15 \$ 44 rent expenses totaled \$91 million for employee costs and \$11 million for exit costs.
-The cumulative amounts exclude \$59 million of employee costs and \$115 million of exit costs related to the 1999 reorganization.
-In 2018, the Company settled the litigation related to the 1999 reorganization and therefore, this matter is no longer an active program.
+Restructuring activity during the period

+(\$ in millions) Ex it costs Total liability

+Restructuring liability as of December 31, 2017 \$ 15 \$ 30 \$ 45

+Expense incurred 50 20 70

+Adjustments to liability (1) (2) (3)

+Payments and non-cash pension settlements (35) (33) (68)

+Restructuring liability as of December 31, 2018 \$ 29 \$ 15 \$ 44